Emanuel Augustus: You Can’t Keep a Good Man Down

 “He went there to spar with Kostya Tszyu, a Hall of Fame junior welterweight,” Morvant says.
 “You know about all of his Emanuel’s fights, but he constantly sparred with the best fighters in the world.
 While he was in Australia, the promoters suckered him in with a few easy fights at 147 pounds.”
 (Augustus primarily fought at either 135 or 140 pounds.)

 “After a few wins,” Morvant says, “Emanuel thought to himself, ‘This must be my new weight class.’
-Then they put him in with Wale Omatoso.
+Then they put him in with a guy named Wale Omatoso.
 That night, Omatoso looked huge.
 When Omatoso rehydrated, I can’t say for sure, but he looked like he was close to 170 pounds.
 He looked like a beast, and Emanuel took a beating.
 He had some problems with his left eye after that.
 I think he also had a concussion.
 And this was a guy who had the best chin I’ve ever seen.
 But Emanuel being Emanuel, he went right back into the gym after it was over, concussion and all.”

 Morvant brings Augustus out of the apartment.
 Augustus looks a bit frightened at first.
 I would soon understand that it’s hard for him to see me, or anyone, unless he is within a few feet away.
 The Drunken Master dreads are long gone.
 His hair is cut very short.
 His left eye is half closed, and the left side of his mouth is permanently raised because of nerve damage.
 After the shooting, because of a constant ringing in his right ear, he speaks at a high volume in a slurred tone.

 Morvant explains to Augustus who we are.

 “Well why are you here?”
 Augustus asks.

 “We’re here because so many people want to know how you are doing.”
 I say.
 “Do you know how much boxing fans loved watching you fight?”